dhilt/vscroll/README.md

 `Run` callback is the most complex and environment-specific part of the `vscroll` API, which is fully depends on the environment for which the consumer is being created.
 Framework specific consumer should rely on internal mechanism of the framework to provide runtime DOM modifications.

-There are some requirements on how the items should be processed by `run` call:
+There are some requirements on how the items should be processed by `run` call.

- - after the `run` callback is completed, there must be `newItems.length` elements in the DOM between backward and forward padding elements;
+- After the `run` callback is completed, there must be `newItems.length` elements in the DOM between backward and forward padding elements.
-- old items that are not in the new item list should be removed from DOM; use `oldItems[].element` references for this purpose;
+- Old items that are not in the new items list should be removed from DOM.
+Use `oldItems[].element` references for this purpose.
- - old items that are in the list should not be removed and recreated, as it may lead to an unwanted shift of the scroll position; just don't touch them;
+- Old items that are in the new items list should not be removed and recreated, as this may result in unwanted scroll position shifts.
+Just don't touch them.
- - new items elements should be rendered in accordance with `newItems[].$index` comparable to `$index` of elements that remain: `$index` must increase continuously and the directions of increase must persist across the `run` calls; Scroller maintains `$index` internally, so you only need to properly inject a set of `newItems[].element` into the DOM;
+- New items elements should be rendered in the correct order.
+Specifically, in accordance with `newItems[].$index` comparable to `$index` of elements that remain: `$index` must increase continuously and the directions of increase must persist across the `run` calls.
+The scroller maintains `$index` internally, so you only need to properly inject a set of `newItems[].element` into the DOM.
- - new elements should be rendered but not visible, and this should be achieved by "fixed" positioning and "left"/"top" coordinates placing the item element out of view; the Workflow will take care of visibility after calculations; an additional attribute `newItems[].invisible` can be used to determine if a given element should be hidden; this requirement can be changed by the `Routines` class setting, see below;
+- New elements should be rendered without being visible, and this should be achieved by "fixed" positioning and "left"/"top" coordinates that take the item element out of view.
+The Workflow will take care of visibility after calculations.
+An additional `newItems[].invisible` attribute can be used to determine whether a given element should be hidden.
+This requirement can be changed by the `Routines` class setting (see below).
- - new items elements should have "data-sid" attribute, which value should reflect `newItems[].$index`.
+- New items elements should have a "data-sid" attribute whose value should reflect `newItems[].$index`.

 ### 5. Routines